Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 12. Borzellino (Palermo, Sicily)

-Borzellino is a ghost hamlet in Monreale, a city close to Palermo.
+Those who love ghost towns in Italy should definitely include a visit to Borzellino, a ghost hamlet in Monreale, among the things to do in Palermo.
 It was a fascist hamlet, but differently from the other rural villages of this period, Borzellino was relatively close to a residential area, San Cipriello.
 Here, you can also find a ghost railway: Palermo - Camporeale.

 The works started in the 40s, and they blocked them after the allied landings.
 Borzellino must be a classy hamlet with all the amenities and comforts because it was the baseline village of the area.
 The works finished in 1955, but the building of these villages was a little optimistic, considering the earlier bad results.
 Like the others, Borzellino was poorly projected and had imperfections that made it unlivable.